FAQs

 CHP is a form of distributed generation, which is located at or near the facility consuming the energy, whereas conventional generation happens in larger power plants that are in a central location.
 CHP’s higher efficiency comes from recovering the heat that would normally be lost in power generation or processes to provide heating, cooling, or additional electricity to the site.

-Our team also provides education and outreach services through speaking engagements and formal presentations to utilities, trade associations and other stakeholder groups that have an interest in the benefits of deploying CHP applications, including increased resilience, cost-savings and emissions reductions.
+As the U.S. Department of Energy Southeast Onsite Energy Technical Assistance Partnership, we provide no-cost onsite generation technology screenings and advanced technical assistance to explore equipment or operational aspects based on client need.
+Refer to the Onsite Energy TAP website for more information.
+Our team also provides education and outreach services through speaking engagements and formal presentations to utilities, trade associations, and other stakeholder groups that have an interest in the benefits of deploying CHP applications, including increased resilience and cost savings.
+Please contact Art Samberg at asamber@ncsu.edu with additional questions about the Onsite Energy TAP.

 EVs can be cheaper to run and maintain than a gas-powered car – no gas, oil changes, and fewer moving parts that need repair.
 Depending on your driving style and habits, an EV could save you over $1,300 a year in fuel savings alone.